'The Australian Dream': Film Review | Telluride 2019

 Daniel Gordon's cogent documentary, The Australian Dream, written and to some extent fronted by prominent Indigenous Australian journalist Stan Grant, is a polemical examination of the casual racism embedded in the psyche of a country falsely declared Terra Nullius, or "nobody's land" by English settlers — in flagrant denial of the humanity of its original inhabitants.
 And yet one of the most welcome surprises of this articulate, even-handed film is its openness toward mutual understanding, a path to which both Goodes and Grant have made significant contributions.

-Goodes' experience is specifically Australian, and many of the public figures featured — TV personality and AFL manager Eddie McGuire, right-wing social and political commentator Andrew Bolt, and even hockey player Nova Peris, the first Indigenous Australian to win Olympic gold — will be unknown to international audiences.
+Goodes' experience is specifically Australian, and many of the public figures featured — TV personality and AFL manager Eddie McGuire, right-wing social and political commentator Andrew Bolt and even hockey player Nova Peris, the first Indigenous Australian to win Olympic gold — will be unknown to international audiences.
 But The Australian Dream is both timely and universal in its reflection on racist attitudes too often considered innocuous by those not on the receiving end, and in its depiction of shameful disregard for the dignity of First Nation populations.
 With a current White House administration so fixated on restricting who gets access to the American Dream, the film has no lack of relevance.

 Gordon's is the second nonfiction feature focused on Goodes' ordeal this year, following Ian Darling's archival footage assembly, The Final Quarter.
 The new film has the advantage of hindsight perspective from Goodes himself, among others, as well as aiming for broader contextual scope.
 After winning the audience award in its Melbourne Film Festival premiere, it makes its back-to-back North American bow in Telluride and Toronto.